1. Is your group following the biblical model of conflict resolution?

 4. Are you getting in God's Word?

 - What are you studying?

-- What are you doing to disciple and encourage them into a leadership position?
+5. How are you discipling and encouraging your apprentice into a leadership position?

 - Are they able to effectively lead your small group in your absence?

 - What gifts, strengths, passions do they have?

 - Is intimacy increasing in your group?

 - Would you say your group is “authentic” or “real” with each other?
 (Can you really hold one another accountable if you’re not “real”?)

 - Are you practicing Biblical conflict resolution within your group relationships?